 The pub was put on the open market in September 2019.
 Following the successful application to denote The White House as an Asset of Community Value, the community had six months to put in a bid to buy and manage the future of the pub.
 In the UK, more than 100 pubs have been taken over by the community and every one of them continues to thrive.

-We have been in contact with a number of successful community pub groups, including the Abingdon Arms in Beckley, to gain insight into the challenges and opportunities ahead.
-We have also joined the Plunkett Foundation who worked with us to develop a business plan and have helped so many other community pubs become a success.
+We worked with a number of successful community pub groups, including the Abingdon Arms in Beckley, to gain insight into the challenges and opportunities ahead.
+We also joined the Plunkett Foundation who helped us to develop a business plan and share offer.

 Several community consultations and events in 2019 and 2020 showed strong support for the bid.
 There were fantastic ideas about how we could put the pub back at the heart of the community and we conducted an online and paper survey to find out what people wanted from Bladon Community Pub.

 In March 2020, we had our application for the Plunkett Foundation’s More Than A Pub grant/loan approved.
 And following months of campaigning, at share offer close we had 450 shareholders and had raised enough money to make a strong bid to purchase The White House.
 Amid the global COVID-19 pandemic, May 2020 brought us the good news we had been waiting for, our offer to purchase the White House had been successful.
 Finally, on 23rd July 2020 we received the keys on behalf of the shareholders as official owners of The White House pub!

 During August numerous professionals and volunteers attended site, carrying out essential repairs, renovations and general improvements to the building and gardens.
 Following the removal of several overgrown and unsafe trees the garden received a good tidy up.
 While the tenants accommodation and the pub itself were fully cleaned, repainted and updated ready for opening.